|

 Basic Triangle Alignment (Right Side)

-As you can see by the basic alignment in diagram [1], this triangle
+As you can see by the alignment in the diagram [1], this triangle

 is on one side of the floor.
-Opposite the triangle are two players in what is
+Opposite the triangle is two players in what is

 The numbers in the diagram do not represent positions, only

 players.
-You must forget the normal assumption that guards play out front,
+It would help if you forget the usual assumption that guards play out front,

 I tell my players that they are not 1s, 2s, 3s, 4s or 5s but v